 The California Consumer Privacy Act of 2018 (CCPA) was enacted on January 1, 2020, and protects a wide-range of privacy rights for California residents.
-The guidelines in the CCPA are intended to protect consumer privacy by requiring businesses to notify consumers how their information will be used and obtain explicit consent, fulfill “request to know” inquiries from consumers in a timely manner, and protect consumer privacy by providing accessible opt-outs and private information deletion requests.
+CCPA statutes and regulations are intended to protect consumer privacy by requiring businesses to notify consumers how their information will be used and obtain explicit consent, fulfill “request to know” inquiries from consumers in a timely manner, and protect consumer privacy by providing accessible opt-outs and private information deletion requests.

-The CCPA can be seen as California’s version of the EU General Data Protection Regulation (GDPR), and applies to businesses outside of the state of California.
+The CCPA can be seen as California’s version of the EU’s General Data Protection Regulation (GDPR), and applies to businesses outside of the state of California.
 The rules and regulations, while not as extensive as those within the GDPR, can be difficult to parse down and understand.
 Here, we cover the key highlights you need to know about the CCPA, as well as what you can do to make sure your organization remains compliant.

 At first glance, it may seem like the CCPA applies only to businesses based in California.
-However, the CCPA can apply to any business, including those based outside of the United States, that collects any personal information from California consumers — with the exception of nonprofit organizations or government agencies.
+However, the CCPA regulates any business, including those based outside of the United States, that collects personal information from California consumers — with the exception of nonprofit organizations or government agencies.

-Under CCPA, one or more of the following conditions need to apply to a business for the statute to apply to them:
+Under CCPA, if a business meets one or more of the following conditions, the statute applies to it:

-- Have a gross annual revenue in excess of $25 million
+- Has a gross annual revenue in excess of $25 million

-- Possess the personal information of 50,000 or more consumers, households, or devices
+- Possesses the personal information of 50,000 or more consumers, households, or devices

-- Earn more than half of their annual revenue from selling consumers’ personal information
+- Earns more than half of their annual revenue from selling consumers’ personal information

-What types of data do businesses need to protect under the CCPA?
+What types of data are regulated by the CCPA?

 Personal data that is protected by the CCPA includes: